 As of 9 Jan 2021:

 The good folks at Motolombia will be hosting us for 3 days in Cali, 12 days on the road, and 3 days in Cartagena.
-They are also providing the bikes; BMW F750GS with luggage.
+They are also providing the bike.

 This tour will start in Cali then travel to Cartagena via 1,240 road miles over 12 days.
-We will be using rental BMW F750GS motorcycles outfitted with luggage systems.
+We will be using a rental BMW F750GS motorcycle outfitted with luggage systems.

 More updates as we have connectivity and time.
 All the pictures on our return in February.